tpoisot/ms_proba_networks/ms/maintext.md

 ### Centrality

-Although node degree is a rough first order estimate of centrality, but other measures are often needed.
+Although node degree is a rough first order estimate of centrality, other measures are often needed.
 We derive the expected value of centrality according to @katz53.
 This measures generalizes to directed acyclic graphs (whereas other do not).
 Although eigenvector centrality is often used in ecology, it cannot be measured on probabilistic graphs.
-Eigenvector centrality requires the matrix's largest eigenvalues to be real, which is not the case for *all* probabilistic matrices.
+Eigenvector centrality requires the matrix's largest eigenvalues to be real, which is not the case for all probabilistic matrices.
 The measure proposed by Katz is a useful replacement, because it uses the paths of all length between two species instead of focusing on the shortest path.